4 Maccabees: Canonicity

 4 Maccabees enjoyed little influence on later Judaism.
-Hellenistic Judaism waned with time, and the book was not back-translated to Hebrew in its era.
+Hellenistic Judaism waned with time, and the book was not translated to Hebrew in its era.
 It was not included in the Masoretic canon of Hebrew scriptures, the Tanakh, and thus was not considered canonical by later Jews.
 Stories of the martyrs did circulate among Jews in rabbinic literature, but likely from independent traditions rather than 4 Maccabees directly.

 The work was preserved largely among Christians.
 These early Christians both were interested in stories of martyrdom and generally admired Stoicism.
 The book seems to have been reasonably esteemed in the early Christian church: sermons and works of John Chrysostom, Gregory of Nazianzus, and Ambrose evince familiarity with 4 Maccabees.
+The work also had a profound impact on Origen.
 The popular Martyrdom of Polycarp exhibits many similarities with the stories in 4 Maccabees.
 Despite circulating among early Christian communities who used versions of the Septuagint that included 4 Maccabees, church councils were generally more skeptical.
-They did not include the work as canonical nor deuterocanonical.
-As a result, it is not in the biblical canon for modern Christians.
+In Greek lists, the book appears in the Apostolic Canons, but no others.
+In Latin lists, it appears in Codex Claromontanus.
 If the Gelasian Decree is taken as an accurate record of the "Damasine canon" compiled by Pope Damasus I (366–383 CE), then neither 3 Maccabees nor 4 Maccabees was in the Western, Latin church's list of canonical books of the 4th century.
 The book was not translated by Jerome into the Latin Vulgate.
 As a result, the work was generally obscure in Latin-reading Western Europe.

 In the Greek-reading East, it seems the work was more popular, but still failed to be included in later canon lists.
 The Eastern Orthodox Canon was laid out in the Quinisext Council in Trullo (692 CE).
 The Trullo list included the first three books of Maccabees, but did not include 4 Maccabees as canonical.
 Historically, the Greek Orthodox Church and the Georgian Orthodox Church printed 4 Maccabees in their Bibles together with the rest of the Old Testament, but this did not entail that they officially considered 4 Maccabees "canonical."
 More recently, the Greek Church moved it to an appendix and a recent Georgian Bible marks it as "noncanonical."
 It was included in the 1688 Romanian Orthodox and the 18th-century Romanian Catholic Bibles where it was called "Iosip" (Josephus).
 It is no longer printed in Romanian Bibles today.

 The Syriac, Coptic, and Ethiopic language Oriental Orthodox Churchs do not include the book as canonical either.
 Some ancient manuscripts of the Syriac Orthodox church include the work, but this trend eventually stopped.

+It is generally not in the biblical canon for modern Christians.